 Exterior metal cladding has started in the courtyards and waterproofing membranes are being installed around the building.

 Focus is now turning to the inside, with mechanical piping, ductwork, and electrical conduits being installed at all levels throughout the facility.
 Interior wall framing is progressing well on the first and second floor, with the third floor being prepared for cement leveling and smoothing.
-Resident move in is still on track for mid-2024.
+Resident move in is still on track for mid-2024 (Update Oct 2023 - although sources hint at a delay to be announced shortly).

 Where are we headed next?